 Check out Easy Riddles With Answers.

-I never ask questions, but always answered.
+21.)
+I never ask questions but always answer.
 What am I?

 A candle.